kindmetrics/website/data_policy.md

 We don't save your information like ip-addresses and unique device identifiers.
 We save this without any personal information, in an [one-hashed way](#web-analytics-and-gdpr-ccpa-and-other-privacy-regulations).

 ### Location Data
-We do not use and store information about your location except for country of origin (we do not track IP address or anything more granular than country.
+We do not use or store information about your location except for country of origin (we do not save IP-address or anything else than country.)

 ### Log data
 We don't log any personal data at all in our own logs.
 The logs only look like this: